Kitware/CMake/Help/manual/cmake-server.7.rst

 It will list the complete project structure as it is known to cmake.

-If the optional parameter "includeTraces" is set to true, traces will be added to responses and a "referenceTraces" key will also be included in the reply.
-Reference traces contain an id to file/line/name location mapping for converting embedded backtraces in other data to actual file/line/name locations.

-Example:

-    "referencedTraces": [
-        {
-            "id": 1
-            "line": 3,
-            "name": "add_library",
-            "path": "D:/src/CMakeLists.txt"
-        }
-     ]

 The reply will contain a key "configurations", which will contain a list of configuration objects.
 Configuration objects are used to destinquish between different configurations the build directory might have enabled.
 While most